fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 ## Manifest

-A firmware manifest serves as cryptographic representation for metadata about the firmware.
-A manifest file identies information about the actual firmware image, its location, applicable device(s) and so on.
+A firmware manifest serves as information representation for metadata about the firmware.
+A manifest file identies information about the actual firmware image, its location, applicable device(s), and so on.
 It is cryptographically signed by the provider (usually the manufacturer) of the firmware.